kammitama5/kammitama5.github.io/_posts/2017-6-8-Thursday-June-8th.md

 ## UnBootcamp

-- Finished assignment and pull request accepted / closed.
+- Finished assignments (three this week) and pull requests accepted / closed.
   Firebase was *really* fun!

 ## Also